Is America Still Blighted?

 Before we knew it, it was time to elect a new president.
 In 1976, the people decided upon Jimmy Carter for relief.
 They called him “the peanut farmer” but he had a firm understanding of both complex legislation and administration.
 This was my first year voting.
 I was 18 and my mother proudly walked with me to the polls to cast my vote.
 One democratic leader stated at the time, “We could run an aardvark this year and win.”
 One thing I do remember is that Carter appointed more Blacks and women to his cabinet than any of his forerunners.
 According to the number of Blacks who still suffered from societal plagues, this simply wasn’t enough.

 Next in the line up of our presidents is Ronald Reagan who was mocked in our songs, television dramas, social events, and even our writing because of his illegal activity.
 Imagine, the President of the United States, the Commander in Chief, the leader of one of the greatest countries in the world caught of illicit political activity.
-Being a sloppy leader, he was impeached.
+Being a sloppy leader, he resembled Nixon who was impeached, in his leadership style.
 America has a blighted history.

 Coming from a long line of politicians, George H. W. Bush was next to be president and unless you dig into newspapers written during his leadership, who even remembers what he did or did not do for the people of America.
 His accomplishments are a vague memory.
 We do remember our young men being sent to nosy around in the business of Panama, Kuwait, and operation Desert Storm in the Gulf War.
 We also remember him leaving citizens at home discontent because of a wishy-washy economy; rising violence in inner cities and an unrelenting excessive deficit in somebody’s spending.